Oz Terra

 Oz Terra is the unofficial name given to a major geological region on Charon.
-The Pluto-facing hemisphere of Charon is divided onto two primary regions; Oz Terra in the north and Vulcan Planum in the south.
-These regions are separated by a series of scarps near Charon's equator.
+The Pluto-facing hemisphere of Charon is divided onto two primary regions; Oz Terra in the north and Vulcan Planitia in the south.
+These regions are separated by a series of scarps near Charon's equator, particularly Serenity Chasma and Mandjet Chasma.
 The region was discovered by New Horizons during its flyby of Pluto in July 2015.

+The name is derived from the Land of Oz, the fantasy land created by L. Frank Baum for his 1900 children's novel The Wonderful Wizard of Oz.
+The name was also favored for the entire moon by its discoverer, James W. Christy.

 Geology

-Oz Terra sits about a kilometer higher than Vulcan Planum, and is typified by large crustal blocks, having fractured early in Charon's history.
+Oz Terra sits about a kilometer higher than Vulcan Planitia, and is typified by large crustal blocks, having fractured early in Charon's history.
 The region was formed about 4 billion years ago, when a subsurface ocean of water and ammonia flowed to the surface, and then solidified.